wilsonmyeh/search-engine/README.md

 ##IMPORTANT
 	+ Due to (presumably) the dynamic nature of USC Wireless's IP addresses, use the loopback IP (127.0.0.1) to test this program for now.
+	+ Terminating the server UI does not kill the process.
+This is because of blocking caused by the accept() command.
+I've yet to find a decent workaround, so please terminate the UI and then reconnect with another client in order to properly end the server and test the ad billing feature.

 ##Run Instructions
 **Server Terminal**